Voog/ecwid-pizzeria/README.markdown

 This application adds Estonian banks ([iPizza payment](https://github.com/Voog/ipizza) gateway) to [Ecwid](http://www.ecwid.com) with small hack using [e-Path](http://kb.ecwid.com/e-Path) payment gateway settings in Ecwid store.

+If Ecwid Order API code is added to app config then Ecwid order is delivered/cancelled over [Order API](http://help.ecwid.com/customer/portal/articles/1166917) when payment is delivered/cancelled.

 # App configuration

 App can be customized by using environmental variables.
 Check out configuration variable names in configuration files: